jjackson19862017/Milestone4_Recipes/README.md

 ### Added Search Functionality

 Added a search bar into the base.html so that people can search to see if any recipes can be found.

+### Changing Appearance of NavBar, Recipe Details

+Trying to make everything come together and try different outcomes for better User Experience